ibm-cloud-docs/SecureGateway/securegateway_acl-file.md

 # ACL File
 {: #acl-files}

-Secure Gateway is being deprecated.
-For more information, see [https://ibm.biz/securegateway-deprecation](https://ibm.biz/securegateway-deprecation){: external}.
-{: deprecated}

 ```
 #Lines preceded by a # will be ignored as a comment
 #To allow specific port on a specific host: